 - Other terms used for herpes testing include herpes culture, herpes simplex viral culture, HSV-1 antibodies, HSV-2 antibodies, and HSV DNA testing.

-An HSV test may be used to:
+An HSV test may be done for the following reasons:

 - Diagnosis of HSV infection: Identify the cause of mouth or genital sores.